tuobangli/DHR/README.md

-send email to Technion president and Guangdong Technion Chancellor and vice chancellor.
+send email to Technion president, vice presidents, and Guangdong Technion Chancellor, vice chancellor and other teachers.